vliz-be-opsci/vliz-be-opsci.github.io/index.md

                   open science and fair data.
 By equipping individuals with the necessary skills and knowledge, we can ensure the widespread adoption of open science principles and fair data practices"
-  - title: "Support from Funding Agencies and Institutions"
+  - title: "VLIZ supports the Declaration on Research Assessment (DORA)"
-    description:  "Funding agencies and institutions play a crucial role in promoting open science and fair data practices.
-They can develop policies and guidelines that encourage researchers to adopt open science principles and adhere to fair data practices.
-By providing support, resources, and incentives, funding agencies and institutions can create an environment that fosters the sharing and reuse of research data"
+    description:  "VLIZ advocates for changes in the way research outputs are assessed and evaluated and encourages a more holistic and fair approach to assessing research outputs."
 ---

 {% include banner/main.html banner=page.banner %}